-There are lots of new Android O features that you can use to do more with your phone and tablet.
+There are lots of new Android Oreo features that you can use to do more with your phone and tablet.
 It’s smarter, faster and more powerful than ever.
 Users will enjoy bundled notifications that are easier to manage or the new picture-in-picture mode for video.
 There are changes to the icons, an easy text selection tool, and auto-fill in apps like Google Chrome.
 Not to mention faster performance and longer battery life.

 Many of the changes are behind the scenes that you won’t see right away but will make a big difference in daily use.
-Following a long beta testing period, Google released Android Oreo on August 21st.
-It is available now on select Nexus and Pixel devices, with others coming soon.
-Read on for more details.
+Oreo arrived in August, and now the first maintenance release, Android 8.1, is available in a limited beta.
+We’ll cover everything that’s new, how to install it and more.

 Android 8.0 Oreo Release Date & Updates

 For those wondering, Android 8.0 Oreo is a free software update for any and all eligible devices.
-The first devices that will get Google’s new software are the Nexus 5X, Nexus 6P, Pixel, Pixel XL or the Pixel C tablet and Nexus Player.
-Updates could take upwards of 2-3 weeks to arrive.
+The first devices to get Google’s software are the Nexus 5X, Nexus 6P, Pixel, Pixel XL or the Pixel C tablet and Nexus Player.
+The new Pixel 2 and Pixel 2 XL already run Android 8.0 Oreo.